KEM-CONSOLATION/zentro/README.md

-# Inventrax
+# CountPadi

 A full-stack inventory management system for restaurants built with Next.js, TypeScript, Tailwind CSS, and Supabase.
+Your friendly inventory management partner.

 ## Features